mkdocs/mkdocs/docs/user-guide/configuration.md

 Navigation items may also include links to external sites.
 While titles are optional for internal links, they are required for external links.
 An external link may be a full URL or a relative URL.
 Any path which is not found in the files is assumed to be an external link.
+See the section about [Meta-Data] on how MkDocs determines the page title of a document.

 ```yaml
 nav: